Astral1119/old/_posts/2023-02-15-levenshtein-distance.md

 Next, the `INDEX`.
 Remember how the bottom right corner gave us our final answer? `INDEX` grabs that for us.

 `REDUCE` is one of the most useful functions in Google Sheets.
 It takes the form `REDUCE(initial_value, array_or_range, LAMBDA)`.
 So for the initial value, we give it our initialized **previous** array we talked about before.
 In Google Sheets formulae, that looks something like `{0,sequence(1,len(target))}`.
-Next, to iterate through each letter in the source string, we just need to give it an sequence equal in size to the length of the source string.
+Next, to iterate through each letter in the source string, we just need to give it a sequence equal in size to the length of the source string.
 This translates quite nicely, to `sequence(len(source))`.
 This also provides our **current** variable.
 Finally, the `LAMBDA` just lets us tell it what to do.

 `SCAN` takes the same exact form as `REDUCE`.
 For its `initial_value`, we give it an error since there's nothing left to the first column.
 For its `array_or_range`, we give it a sequence the length of our target, or `sequence(1,len(target))`.
 The `LAMBDA` tells it how to go through the five steps.